Deployment Guide

 Solutions:

-• For destructive changes, backup data first
+• For destructive changes, back up data first

 "Authentication not working"